blakerom/reading-notes/README.md

 ## Code 201 - Foundations of Software Development

-> This website contains notes from Coding Bootcamp 201 in order to organize and recollect information during the course.
+> This section contains notes from Coding Bootcamp 201 in order to organize and recollect information during the course.

 ### Table of Contents